Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 2/index.md

 There was also a communicate that they are closing cafeteria in few minutes.
 I'm a bit hungry so let's check what they have to offer.
 There, I thought there's a yoghurt dessert behind glass like the label was saying, so half-happy I took it (there wasn't really anything else left to pick anyway) and proceeded to cash, where the price is higher by 2€!
 Wait what?
 I thought dessert is... that's... not dessert?
 But it was behind glass... oh... that's salad?
 Uh ok.
 Turned out it was a Cuscus Salad (I didn't have cuscus before so...).

-Afterwards I went to take a walk around the place, this time not *that* hungry, and after walking I probably entire place I went back to host's place around midnight or so, had to wait for them a while and we've chatted until 2am.
-Went to sleep at roughly 4am.
+Afterwards I went to take a walk around the place, this time not *that* hungry, and after walking around probably entire place went back to host's place around midnight or so.
+However since I was half dead, I may have not messaged them and had to wait a while.
+We've chatted until 2am.
+Then I proceeded to repack for the next day and somehow went to sleep at roughly 4am.
+Yay.

 > Day costs: 93.55€
 > - Card: 22.9